 Yamuna River, India

 The Yamuna is a tributary of the Ganges.
 It’s India’s second most polluted river.
 Agricultural and industrial waste is routinely dumped in this river in addition to raw sewage being dumped over the length of the Yamuna.
+All this combines to form toxic foam in the Yamuna river that then slowly permeates through the subsoil system of the region.

 The water in this river has been polluted to the point that even water treatment may not reduce the level of toxicity.
 Studies of the water have shown that it has a pH level of 11, higher than the pH of 7 that normal drinking water has.